Dev-Craig44/data-structures/Graphs/README.md

 ```

 This sequence shows the order in which nodes are discovered and visited during a breadth-first traversal starting from node C.

+**Problem:**
+I made a mistake in my commit message and had already pushed my branch to the remote.
+When I fixed the message with my `git fixmsg` alias, this created two different versions: one on the remote and one on my machine.
+To resolve this, I created a `git pushforce` alias that uses `git push --force-with-lease origin HEAD` to make the remote reflect what's on my machine.
+This solved the problem.